 Professionals who are interested in using their skill set to defend against attacks on digital data and devices are well-suited for a master’s program in cybersecurity.

 This degree focuses on risk management, which typically consists of assessing cyber threats and devising the best ways to prevent and defend against them.
-While the coursework for this degree has traditionally been taught around digital infrastructures, some employers are turning to these professionals for help in protecting physical data as well.
+While the coursework for this degree has traditionally centered on digital infrastructures, some employers are turning to these professionals for help in protecting physical data as well.

-In addition to risk management, the course content of a master’s in cybersecurity will often cover computer forensics, mobile and cloud security, and management of organizational infrastructures.
+In addition to risk management, the course content of a master’s in cybersecurity often covers computer forensics, mobile and cloud security, and management of organizational infrastructures.

-In contrast to many master’s-level information assurance degrees, not every cybersecurity program will incorporate lessons related to policy.
-Those seeking a master’s in cybersecurity are advised to enroll in a program that covers the standards that constantly redefine and reshape the industry.
+In contrast to many master’s degrees in information assurance, not every cybersecurity program incorporates lessons related to policy.
+Those seeking a master’s in cybersecurity will get the most from a program that covers the standards that constantly redefine and reshape the industry.